jaydio/rosbackup-ng/README.md

 ### Router Definitions

-The targets configuration file (`targets.yaml` or `targets.json`) contains the list of routers to back up:
+The targets configuration file contains the list of routers to back up:

 Example (`targets.yaml`):
 ```yaml